Generated at: 2026-06-15 04:48:15

 We provide information on data utilization and digital technologies useful for considering future business operations, primarily for companies engaged in B2B business.

-uSonar is utilized by a wide range of companies across various industries and sectors.
+uSonar is utilized by various companies

 • Ministry of Economy, Trade and Industry.